mist64/cbmbus_doc/3 Commodore DOS.md

 ### Utility Loader Command

 The utility loader command instructs the unit to load a file into its RAM and execute it.
-The file has to follow a certain format and contains checksums.
+The file has to follow a certain format and contains checksums[^10].

-[^9]

 | Name           | Syntax                                                | Description                     |
 |----------------|-------------------------------------------------------|---------------------------------|